andreweick/eick.com/history/_posts/2016/2016-11-11-wilber-sackett-verterans-day.md

 Locally, the Legion sponsors things for youth which will help to build their character.
 The post sponsors a Boy Scout troop and the American Legion Basketball team.
-In addition they work with the Vetrans of Foreign Wars to provide a Memorial Day program and the Avenue of Flags, both to show respect for deceased vetrans and to promote a living patriotism.
-The Legion building is also available to organiations needing a large place for wholesome activities.
+In addition they work with the Veterans of Foreign Wars to provide a Memorial Day program and the Avenue of Flags, both to show respect for deceased veterans and to promote a living patriotism.
+The Legion building is also available to organizations needing a large place for wholesome activities.

 Another of the visible signs of the Legion is the military funeral.
-Last year the post held 33 for the deceased vetrans.
+Last year the post held 33 for the deceased veterans.
 "This is a sign that patriotism is not dead," Sackett said.

-Meanwhile, he keeps promoting Legion and Legion activites.
+Meanwhile, he keeps promoting Legion and Legion activities.
 He knows there will come a time when the young service men of today will have the time to carry on the work of the Legion.
 "It could become a very vital part of the community," he said.